Ooferchild/demo/README.md

 # Demo Project README

-This is a simple README file
+This is a simple readme file

 ## Heading 2
-just some updates, on a branch
+I hope this isnt much of a problem